Thinking Clearly about God and Evolution

 Feb 7, 2012

-This article first appeared in Christian Research Journal, volume35, number01 (2012).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in Christian Research Journal, volume 35, number 01 (2012).
+For more information about the Christian Research Journal, click here.

 Christianity Today recently had a cover story reporting on Christians who claim that human beings could not all have descended from a single human couple.
 That story was a symptom of a current trend: more and more Christians, even self-identified evangelicals, claim that Christians must make their peace with evolutionary theory.
 In recent years, scientists such as Francis Collins, Karl Giberson, Ken Miller, Darrell Falk, and others have written books defending theistic evolution or evolutionary creationism.
 The historical reality of Adam and Eve is obviously central to historic Christianity; but it is just one of many issues that, as Christians, we must consider when exploring the broader debate over God and evolution.
 Unfortunately, the debate is often marred by confusion and ambiguity.
 Though we can’t discuss every related issue here, let’s see what we can do to think more clearly about the subject.